herohiralal/Ro-Pool-Tool/README.md

 >The pooled objects will be called back after a set time (in seconds).

 >**Auto Pool Cleanup**:
 >Destroys inactive pool objects after a certain amount of time (in seconds) of being inactive.
+You can also define a threshold for the pool that you want it to maintain.
+The timer gets reset every time this threshold is hit.

 >**Name Override**:
 >Changes the name of pooled objects for better identification.